Friday, March 2, 2018 | 7:30pm

 BEETHOVEN: Sonata No. 29 in B-flat Major, Op.
 106 “Hammerklavier”

 Support this performance as a Concert Partner, call (415) 677-0336.

 About This Performance

-Passionate and powerful, Pierre-Laurent Aimard’s program ranges from Beethoven’s monumental Hammerklavier sonata, which re-defined sonata form, to the music of Russian mystic, inventor and composer Nikolai Obukhov.
+Passionate and powerful, Pierre-Laurent Aimard’s program ranges from Beethoven’s monumental Hammerklavier sonata, which re-defined sonata form, to the music of Messiaen and Ligeti.